suny-downstate-medical-center/netpyne/doc/source/about.rst

     * Used by `Open Source Brain <www.opensourcebrain.org>`_ to run parallel simulation of NeuroML-based NEURON models
     * Available to run simulations on XSEDE supercomputers via the `Neuroscience Gateway <www.nsgportal.org>`_

-Questions, suggestions and contributions
+Questions, suggestions, and contributions
 -----------------------------------------

-NetPyNE is open source and available at https://github.com/Neurosim-lab/netpyne
+NetPyNE is open-source and available at `github.com/Neurosim-lab/netpyne <https://github.com/Neurosim-lab/netpyne>`_.

-For questions or suggestions please use the `Google NetPyNE Q&A forum <https://groups.google.com/forum/#!forum/netpyne-forum>`_ , the `NEURON NetPyNE forum <https://www.neuron.yale.edu/phpBB/viewforum.php?f=45>`_  or add an `Issue to GitHub <https://github.com/Neurosim-lab/netpyne/issues>`_.
+For questions or suggestions please use the `NetPyNE forum <https://groups.google.com/forum/#!forum/netpyne-forum>`_ , the `NEURON+NetPyNE forum <https://www.neuron.yale.edu/phpBB/viewforum.php?f=45>`_  or `submit an issue to GitHub <https://github.com/Neurosim-lab/netpyne/issues>`_.

-For contributions (which are more than welcome!) please fork the repository and make a Pull Request with your changes.
-See our contributors guide for more details: `Contributors Guide <https://github.com/Neurosim-lab/netpyne/blob/development/CONTRIBUTING.md>`_.
+Contributions are gladly welcomed!
+Please fork the repository and make a Pull Request with your changes.
+See our `Contributors Guide <https://github.com/Neurosim-lab/netpyne/blob/development/CONTRIBUTING.md>`_ for more details.

 For further information please contact: salvadordura@gmail.com.